-Students should enrol in courses as stated in their program outline - this includes the actual courses in the program and when they occur.
-Program outlines can be found in here.
+Students should enrol in courses as stated in their program guide - this includes the actual courses in the program and when they occur.
 Students who have failed courses or who otherwise have disjointed programs should consult the School for enrolment advice.
-Students should not enrol in courses from outside their stated program without permission - such courses are counted as 'non-reward' and will attract full fee payment upfront as they cannot be put onto FEE-HELP.
+Students should not enrol in courses from outside their stated program without permission - such courses are counted as Non-Award and attract full fee payment upfront as their costs cannot be deferred to FEE-HELP.
 Students are responsible for ensuring that they are enrolled in the correct courses.

 Discontinuation without failure

 Students can discontinue from a course without academic failure and financial penalty prior to the census date in each session.
-Students can also discontinue at a later date from a course without academic penalty only.
+Students can also discontinue from a course after this date, but before the end of the teaching period without academic penalty only.
 Both these discontinuation dates are specified in the UNSW calendar.
 To withdraw from a course after both the discontinuation dates have passed, you will need special permission, which is only granted in exceptional circumstances.
 Details can be found here.

 Students who wish to overload (i.e. take more than 24 UoC in a semester, or more than 12 UoC in Summer Term) must apply for permission.